 It is a good idea during this flushing time if you have chlorinated water to measure chlorine residual.

 Discoloration may occur during flushing; this is expected and not a health issue.
 Any lingering smell, which is expected, is not a health issue.
 During the initial flushing, it is a good concept to wear protective respiratory equipment.

-The Center for Disease Control (CDC) has very detailed information on reactivating plumbing systems after dormant conditions on its website at the link below:
+Water features inside and outside buildings, hot tubs/spas, and cooling towers also can require attention.
+The Center for Disease Control CDC) has very detailed information on reactivating plumbing systems after dormant conditions on its website at the link below: